gchure/gchure.github.io/pages/about.md

 that the future of biology relies on an intuition for the physics that governs it, especially in evolutionary biology.

-Being the spawn of two paleontologists, I grew up in rural Utah where I was raised in  a concoction of contradictions.
+Being the progeny of two paleontologists, I grew up in rural Utah where I was raised in  a concoction of contradictions.
 While my weekends were spent with my parents helping dig up dinosaur bones and grappling with geology of my surroundings, my weekdays were spent in the rural public education system where